 Populate registry records for TNs available for IP interconnection with the appropriate SIP URI.
 The URI will be a full SIP URI (e.g., sip:+13036614567@example.mso-a.com;user=phone ) but without the tel URI number portability parameters as defined in RFC 4694..

-The registry must insure that only the provider of record for the number as defined by LERG/NPAC can populate a corresponding record and service providers must ensure that their routing servers are updated when information in the Registry changes..
+The registry must insure that only the provider of record for the number as defined by LERG/NPAC can populate a corresponding record and service providers must ensure that their routing servers are updated when information in the Registry changes.

 Service providers electing to use the per-TN routing information will: